BDPA Education and Technology Foundation wrote -

 HSCC is a computer instructional program available to Atlanta area students in grades 8 through 12.
 Participating students receive quality instruction in basic computer skills, computer programming languages, website development, database design public speaking and career development.
 BDPA student competitions and projects are an important key to help prepare students to be effective professional IT professionals.

 Providing students with education, experience and fun is what the national HSCC championship is all about.
 The competition has three parts: Team oral exam, Individual written test, and Team website development.
 The highlight of the event is the 7 hour requirements based website and database design and development competition.

 Through involvement in the competition, students will gain practical experience in the design of web based applications, programming languages, requirements gathering, needs analysis and test & development.
 Also, they will also develop skills in communication, leadership, teamwork, fundraising and time management.

-Please MAKE A DONATION or JOIN OUR TEAM so that we can make a difference with the young people in Raleigh/Durham area.
+Please hit the 'orange' DONATION or 'black' JOIN OUR TEAM button so that we can make a difference with the young people in Atlanta.